Welcome to Santa Barbara Home Designer

 While designing this building, my client requested an oversized outdoor fireplace.

 He envisioned it as the heart of a central outdoor gathering spot for friends and family.
-It truly became that!
+SEE THE COMPLETED PROJECT.

 Spanish style Range Hood Designs: